shivamx18/OnlineVotingWebsite/README.md

 An SQL database is used to store and manage data securely and efficiently.
 The database structure includes tables for users, candidates, votes, and admin information.

 - *Database Tables*:
-  Admin: Stores details of the administrators who manage the voting process.
+  -Admin: Stores details of the administrators who manage the voting process.
-  Candidate: Stores information about the candidates standing for election.
+  -Candidate: Stores information about the candidates standing for election.
-  Voter: Stores information about the eligible voters.
+ -Voter: Stores information about the eligible voters.
-  Vote: Stores the votes cast by the voters for the candidates.
+ -Vote: Stores the votes cast by the voters for the candidates.

 - *Approach*:
   - Data integrity is ensured with foreign key constraints, especially in linking votes to users and candidates.